modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/08_scCheckoutForm.md

-The Checkout Form is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The Checkout Form is used for the [Checkout page](../Frontend/Checkout).

 ## Default scCheckoutForm chunk